Review

 Current Shortlist

 • Want one pick and done?
-OOFOS OOahh, $45 to $60, is the default.
+OOFOS OOahh, $59.95 and the same price wherever you buy a current color, is the default.
 It carries the APMA seal, the OOfoam soaks up noticeably more impact than a drugstore foam slide, it's machine washable, and you'll find it at REI and Fleet Feet so your dancer can try a size on.
 It comes in whole sizes only, sized separately for men and women, and OOFOS says to size up if you are a women's half size.
-The listing here is men's-labeled, and OOFOS lines a women's size up with the men's size two below it (a women's 8 is a men's 6), so a women's-size shopper either subtracts two here or buys the women's-labeled listing instead.
+We have linked the women's-labeled listing, so most shoppers just order their usual size; if you land on a men's-labeled OOahh anywhere else, that runs two sizes below the women's number (a women's 8 is a men's 6).
 It's also the brand a lot of pros reach for the moment they're off the floor.
 Comfort and decompression, not a cure.

 • Dancer trains heavy and ends every week wrecked?
 Step up to the OOFOS OOahh PLUS, $69.95 brand-direct, which is about $10 over the standard OOahh ($59.95).
 Same slide with about 6mm more cushion under the foot.
 Worth the small upcharge for a serious dancer; overkill for a once-a-week recreational kid.